-UMS cannot, by law, refuse a parent access to his or her child, or refuse to release a child to his or her parent, without a court order instructing UMS not to provide such access to, or release the child to, his or her parent.
-Please provide the office with a copy of a court order if you are instructing us not to release your child to his or her parent.
+UMS cannot, by law, refuse a parent access to their child, or refuse to release a child to their parent, without a court order instructing UMS not to provide such access to, or release the child to, their parent.
+Please provide the office with a copy of a court order if you are instructing us not to release your child to their parent.
 It is the responsibility of the parents to keep the student's file current with the most recent court decrees.
 Action by the school is limited, by law, to instructions in the current court order UMS has on file.